Godje/bysy/README.md

-some features are still in development.

 # Bysy
 #### -read busy

-A Python Time logger.
-Writes to JSON database, to be later used in self-analysis.
+Self-management Time logging tool written in Python.
+Writes to a JSON database, to be later used in self-analysis.

 The way you can record and analyse the data is up to you.
 Although I provide a very simple and effective example at the bottom.